 Home Equals

-New global advocacy campaign to ensure equitable access to adequate homes for informal settlement residents
+Launched in 2023, multi-year global advocacy campaign aims to ensure equitable access to adequate homes for informal settlement residents

 Housing is an infrastructure for well-being and sustainability.
 Equitable access to adequate housing can: